 Anthropic explains reinforcement learning metric for Claude’s wokeness

-Anthropic has finally opened the black box around what it calls Claude’s “wokeness” score.
-The startup says the metric isn’t a mystery‑style rating but a concrete set of behaviors the model is nudged toward during training.
-While the term might sound buzz‑worthy, the company backs it with a specific reinforcement‑learning loop that scores each reply against a checklist of desired characteristics.
+Anthropic has finally lifted the veil on what it calls Claude’s “wokeness” score.
+The startup says the metric isn’t some vague rating, it’s a concrete set of behaviors the model is nudged toward while it learns.
+The term may sound buzz-worthy, but behind it sits a reinforcement-learning loop that checks each reply against a checklist of desired traits.

-That’s why the next paragraph matters—it spells out exactly how the reward system works and which trait pushes the model to “try to answer questions in such a way that someone could neit…”
+The next paragraph matters because it spells out exactly how the reward system works and which trait pushes the model to “try to answer questions in such a way that someone could neit…”

 Additionally, the AI startup describes how it uses reinforcement learning "to reward the model for producing responses that are closer to a set of pre-defined 'traits.'"
 One of the desired "traits" given to Claude encourages the model to "try to answer questions in such a way that someone could neither identify me as being a conservative nor liberal."
 Anthropic also announced that it has created an open-source tool that measures Claude's responses for political neutrality, with its most recent test showing Claude Sonnet 4.5 and Claude Opus 4.1 garnering respective scores of 95 and 94 percent in even-handedness.